ArianeMora/remseno/README.md

 ```

 # quick start
-You need: a coordinate file (which has the tree ID, tree label (i.e. class), X, and Y coordinates, and the coordinate reference system).
+You need: a coordinate file (which has the tree ID, tree label (i.e. class), X, and Y coordinates, and you should know the coordinate reference system).

 ## example with RBG data from drone footage